This post may contain affiliate links. Please see my disclosure policy for details.

 Pay a visit to York Minster, the tallest building in York, and hear its bells chime, or climb up the Minster Tower for the most jaw-dropping views of the city.

 Did you know that the Vikings took over York and called it Jorvik?
 You can visit the Jorvik Viking centre to find out more and be transported back in time to that era.

-Here you can pop inside for afternoon tea.
+Here you can pop inside for a countess of York afternoon tea.
 I’ve always wanted to have afternoon tea on a vintage railway carriage so finally found my chance!